LLNL/axom/src/docs/sphinx/dev_guide/index.rst

 changes are made, this guide should be updated accordingly.

 .. note:: This document does not describe how to configure and build the
-          Axom code, or specific Axom coding guidelines.
+          Axom code, or discuss Axom coding guidelines.
 For information on those topics please refer to the following documents:
           `Axom Quickstart Guide <../../quickstart_guide_docs/html/index.html>`_          `Axom Coding Guide <../../coding_guide_docs/html/index.html>`_.